c-blake/bu/doc/edplot.md

 the lower & upper bounds of each bands as a darker, more solid region with the "definitely at least this uncertain at this CI" bands in the middle.

-Personally, I find the 2nd or 3rd variants the easiest to read, but I do like how the final variant most boldly emphasizes what one most surely knows about the true distribution functions, and I also have some affection for the first as a more classic shade most darkly closest to the center of an estimate.
+Personally, I find the 3rd variant best, but I do like how the final variant most boldly emphasizes what one most surely knows about the true distribution functions, and I also have some affection for the first as a more classic shading most darkly closest to the center of an estimate.
 Hence all remain represented with different CL options.

 If you have a series of colors you like, just put `wvls=0.87`, `wvls=0.13`, `band=tube`, etc. in your `~/.config/edplot` config file, and similarly for